 Meperidine (Demerol) -- As with MAOI antidepressants, brewer's yeast may also lead to a high blood pressure crisis if it is taken with Demerol, a narcotic medication used to relieve pain.

-Medications for Diabetes -- Brewer’s yeast may lower blood sugar levels.
+Medications for Diabetes -- Brewer's yeast may lower blood sugar levels.
 When combined with diabetes medications, taking brewer's yeast could raise the risk of having low blood sugar.
-If you take medications for diabetes, ask your health care provider before taking brewer’s yeast.
+If you take medications for diabetes, talk to your doctor before taking brewer's yeast.

 Anderson RA.
 Effects of chromium on body composition and weight loss.
 Nutr Rev. 1998;56(9):266-270.

 Anderson RA.
 Chromium, glucose intolerance and diabetes.
 J Amer Coll Nutr.
 1998;17:548-555.

 Anderson RA.
 Chromium in the prevention and control of diabetes.
 Diabetes Metab.
 2000; 26:22-27.